szeyl/digital_logic_design_cpu_project/README.md

 # digital_logic_design_cpu_project
- In this project, we have designed cpu containing: register file, alu, pc, ram and control unit.
-Then, we connected each of them so we would have a running virtual cpu.
+ In this project, we used logisim to create a running virtual cpu.
+Main parts of cpu is control unit, alu, ram, pc, and register file.
+We have created input.hex file using main.py file.
+Operations and isa can be found in report file.